KxSystems/jupyterq/README.md

 You can either

--   install jupyterq to run on your local machine; or
+-   install JupyterQ to run on your local machine; or
 -   download or build a Docker image in which to run JupyterQ

 There are two ways to install JupyterQ on your local machine: